pierrot-lc/librewolf-nix/README.md

 # My Librewolf Derivation

-I used Firefox most of the time, but most of the default settings are not headed toward privacy.
+This is my own librewolf configuration implemented as a flake.

+*Why librewolf instead of firefox?*

+I got frustrated with Firefox.
+The default settings are not always configured with the user privacy or user experience in mind.
 Librewolf on the other hand have much more sane defaults so I might as well use librewolf.

-Things modified:
+This flake configures the followings:

 - Bookmarks.
 - Extensions.
 - Preferences.
-- Lower some of the privacy settings on some specific sites (e.g. twitch does not work by default on librewolf without disabling fingerprinting).
+- Lowers some of the privacy settings on some specific sites (e.g. twitch does not work by default on librewolf without disabling fingerprinting).

+If you'd like to build your own derivation of firefox or librewolf, feel free to take inspiration from this repository.
+Swapping librewolf for firefox only requires you to change `pkgs.librewolf-unwrapped` with `pkgs.firefox-unwrapped` in `./nix/package.nix`.

 ## Installation